University of Illinois team finds Wigner crystal—not Mott insulator—in 'magic-angle' graphene

 “People have been looking for clear examples of Wigner crystals since Wigner first predicted them in the 1930s,” Phillips asserts.
 “I think this is even more exciting than if it were a Mott insulator.”

 Lead author of the U of I study, graduate student Bikash Padhi, explains, “When one sheet of graphene is twisted on top of another, moiré patterns emerge as a result of the offset in the honeycomb structure.
 By artificially injecting electrons into these sheets, the MIT group obtained novel phases of matter which can be understood by studying these extra electrons on the bed of this moiré pattern.
-By increasing the electron density, the MIT group observed an insulating state when 2 and 3 electrons reside in a moiré unit cell.
+By increasing the electron density, the MIT group observed an insulating state when two and three electrons reside in a moiré unit cell.
 They argued this behavior is an example of Mott physics.”

 Why can’t it be Mott physics?